microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

 }
 ```

-**NOTE: If you are using ObserverHealthReporter in your current plugin, you will need to modify your code to account for breaking changes in 3.2.x:**
+**NOTE for FO 3.2.x.x: If you are using ObserverHealthReporter in your current plugin, you will need to modify the ctor and change one parameter in the HealthReport type:**
 ``` C#
 var healthReporter = new ObserverHealthReporter(ObserverLogger);
 var healthReport = new HealthReport